timwie/steward/CONTRIBUTING.md

     is ideal for admin features that do not necessarily need a visual component.
 - There are a few concerns to keep in mind when designing UI widgets:
-  - It's not possible to send data back to widgets, which means they cannot be updated, but only replaced.
+  - It's not possible to send data back to widgets *directly*, which means that updating them often means replacing them entirely.
-  - An exception are widgets that can be updated solely with in-game data: a widget displaying the number of players f.e. can find that information using ManiaScript.
+  - One exception are widgets that can be updated solely with in-game data: a widget displaying the number of players f.e. can find that information using ManiaScript.
+  - Widgets cannot share code, but they can indirectly communicate with each other by setting ManiaScript variables within their shared context.
+  - That makes it possible to send ManiaScripts whose sole purpose is to pass new data to widget ManiaScripts.
+The widgets can then be updated in-place.
+    The upside of this approach is that we need less bandwidth overall.
+    The downside is that this requires more logic than replacing widgets entirely.
-  - The overhead of updating widgets makes splitting the UI into smaller widgets a good idea, since we don't want to re-send more data than we have to.
+  - When opting to replace widgets when updating them, it's a good idea to split the UI into smaller widgets, since we don't want to re-send more data than we have to.
-  - Widgets cannot share code, but they can indirectly communicate with each other by sharing variables.

 The Rust bindings for this API are implemented in the [`gbx` crate].